-There are a few ways you can save your cinemagraphs in GIF format.
 We typically only recommend using GIFs when it's the only playback option, like for emails.
-Read our GIFs vs HD Cinemagraphs blog post to learn more about the benefits of using the Flixel embed code when sharing cinemagraphs on the web.
+Read GIFs vs HD Cinemagraphs to learn the benefits of using the Flixel embed code when sharing cinemagraphs on the web.
+You can save your cinemagraph as a GIF in both Cinemagraph Pro for macOS and iOS.

 Cinemagraph Pro for macOS